Welcome to Year 4

 Miss Yardley teaches the class every Wednesday morning, and Music lessons are taught by Miss Laird on Monday mornings.

-PE takes place on Fridays and, for this half term, on Mondays as well, so please make sure you have your pumps in school on those days.
+PE takes place on Tuesdays and Fridays, so please make sure you have your pumps in school on those days.

 Homework and reading books are sent home on Mondays and need to be returned to school by Friday in order to quarantine over the weekend.
 Homework will either be paper-based or online.

 Spellings tests will take place on Wednesdays and timetables tests on Friday mornings.
 Learning a little each day might make this task more manageable.

 We created a human timeline to gain an understanding of how long ago the Ancient Egyptian Civilisation existed.